Choibalsan Thermal Power Plant

 The Choibalsan Thermal Power Plant is a coal-fired cogeneration power station in Choibalsan, Dornod Province, Mongolia.

 History

 The power station was commissioned in 1969.
 In March 2019, a call for tender for the power generation capacity expansion of the power station by 50 MW from the existing 36 MW was held.
 The new 50 MW generation unit was commissioned on 6 June 2024.

 Technical specifications

 The power station is a cogeneration type.
-It has a heat supply capacity of 384 GJ/h and annual heat generation of 1,460 in 2020.
+It has a heat supply capacity of 384 GJ/h and annual heat generation of 1,460 TJ in 2020.